shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Allows editing and manipulating of contents using pre-existing extensive and cross platform tools
 * Is a simple basis

-This documents is about how to structure the file system to represent a 'shader cache' like scenario.
+This documents is, at least in part,  about how to structure the file system to represent a 'shader cache' like scenario.

 Incorporating the 'shader container' into the Artifact system will require a suitable Payload type.
 It may be acceptable to use `ArtifactPayload::CompileResults`.
 The IArtifactHandler will need to know how to interpret the contents.
 This will need to occur lazily at the `expandChildren` level.
 This will create IArtifacts for the children that some aspects are lazily evaluated, and others are interpretted at the expansion.
 For example setting up the ArtifactDesc will need to happen at expansion.

 Background
 ==========

+The following long section provides background discussion on a variety of topics.
+Jump to the [Proposed Approach](#proposed-approach) to describe what is actually being suggested in conclusion.

 To enumerate the major challenges